teleport-network/documents/modules/XIBC/README.md

 ## Synopsis

 XIBC is an extension of [IBC](https://ibcprotocol.org/).
-It is an interoperability protocol for communicating arbitrary data between arbitrary state machines.

-XIBC can be used to build a wide range of cross-chain applications, including but not limited to token transfers, non-fungible token transfers and contract invocations.

-XIBC allows two chains to communicate via a third chain(e.g. Teleport) which they both trust as a relay chain.
+It is an interoperability protocol for communicating arbitrary data between arbitrary state machines, which can be used to build a wide range of cross-chain applications, including but not limited to token transfers, non-fungible token transfers and contract invocations.
+XIBC allows communications between any two chains via a third chain (e.g. Teleport Chain) trusted by both as a relay chain.

-### Differences from IBC
+### Advantages comapred to IBC

-* The participating chains only need to be connected to the relay chain
+* Source and destination chains only need to be connected to the relay chain
+* Asset consolidation across different chains
-* Better support for non-BFT consensus machines, e.g. Bitcoin and Ethereum
+* Better support for non-BFT consensus chains, e.g. Bitcoin and Ethereum
-* Support cross-chain interoperability for contracts
+* Cross-chain interoperability for Smart Contracts
-* Multiple cross-chain interoperability in one packet
-* Composable state verifications, such as `Multi-Party Threshold Signature` and `ZK verify`
+* Alternative cross-chain approaches such as `Multi-Party Threshold Signature` and `ZK verify`
-* Clean up data packets at the end of their life cycle
+* Clean-up data packets at the end of life cycle

-### Characteristics
+### Features

 * Secure, reliable cross-chain interoperability protocol based on cryptography
-* Easy and seamless integration
-* Support homogeneous and heterogeneous chains
-* Support arbitrary data cross-chain communication
-* Support atomic cross-chain contract invocation
+* Support seamless integration, arbitrary data cross-chain communication, atomic cross-chain contract invocation among homogeneous and heterogeneous chains
 * Composable state verifications and applications
 * Efficient and verifiable relay chain